-Egusi stew or soup is a dish I grew up eating.
+One of the stews I grew up eating and still eat is Egusi Stew.
 The name of the stew is attributed to the protein rich melon seeds which are used in making the dish.
 My mum’s egusi stew is the best and I am not just saying this because she is my mum.
-I have friends who ate at my house who still talk about her superb cooking skills.
 Her stew had lots of meat, stock fish (dried cod), tripe and smoked crayfish which gave the stew this smoky sweet flavour.
 Some people call this dish a stew and some a soup.
 I just stick to stew, because it looks like a stew.

-My recipe is an adaptation of this is popular Nigerian dish.
-Spinach or bitterleaf are vegetables that are typically used in making this stew.
+This dish is very popular in Nigerian and in Ghana as well.
+In Ghana it is called palava sauce.
+Spinach or bitterleaf are the vegetables that are typically used in making this stew.
 In my version I will be using lots of iron rich spinach, as it’s readily available to me and cheaper.
 Also added to the stew is chestnut mushroom.
 I love the meaty texture of chestnuts.

 Spinach and mushroom egusi stew is not just delicious, it is packed with nutrients as well.
 If you haven’t tried this before, I absolutely recommend it.
 Serve with boiled rice, yam or fried plantain.
 Enjoy!!